BhupeshBelwal/bhupeshbelwal.github.io/README.md

 # Business Analyst
 ### Technical skills: Excel(Advanced, with ChatGPT and AI), Power BI, Python, Jira, MS Azure
 ## Responsibilities
-      -Defining project objectives, project scope, roles and responsibilities
+      - Defining project objectives, project scope, roles and responsibilities
       - Defining resource requirements and managing resource availability allocation both internal and third party
       - Tracking project and providing regular reports on project status to the project team and key stakeholders
       - Managing and adjusting for any changes in project scope, schedule
       - Managing the relationship and communication with the client and all stakeholders, ensuring the project is delivered to their              satisfaction
       - Creating Requirement Models (Use Cases, Wireframes, Data models)
       - Risk and Impact Analysis
       - Strong understanding of Software Development Life Cycle
       - Testing of applications mobile app, website
       - Excel dashboard creation and Power BI reporting.
       - Documentation
       - Business Process Reengineering
       - Data Analysis and Visualization using Spreadsheet, Python and Power BI
 ## Experience

 Associate Software Engineer